Unlock The Power Of The Mind With The Best Mindfulness Techniques

-Mindfulness exercises, especially meditation, is for everyong: kids, teens, adults.
+Mindfulness exercises, especially meditation, are for everyone: kids, teens, adults.

 Beginner?
 Here is a simple summary of how to begin a new level of mindfulness exercise.

 - Find a place where it’s comfortable and quiet.
-Make sure it’s a place that it will remain that way for the exercise.
+Make sure it’s a place that will remain that way for the exercise.

 - Focus on the present moment by concentrating on your breathing.
 Think about your breath as it initiates and then leaves your body.

 - Before long, your mind will think about something else.
-It’s at this moment you want to simply notice it.
+It’s at this moment you want to notice it.
 Be mindful of your thoughts and feelings.
 Think of yourself as an observer of your brain.
 Now, get back to the breath.

 - Focus on where your mind goes.
 Simple observe and accept it.
 Now, again, focus on your breath.
-Repeat this process until your timer goes off, or until you are ready to finish this simple activity.
+Repeat this process until your timer goes off or until you are ready to finish this simple activity.

 Enjoy having less anxiety and feeling better overall.